daftspunk/pond/DEVNOTES.md

 All required components now work in Pond-like environment and can be moved to Pond.
 It's clear that we depart from PHP Deployer idea now and going to implement the deployment code in Node.js, and that's good.

 I will need to clean up Pond dependencies, documentation and building process.
 It got pretty messy after all the experiments.

+## 2017-10-24

+Pond is fully moved to webpack now, although creating project doesn't work and there are weird issues with CSS.
+I'm going to implement the deployment part in node.js now, as a separate testable package and then continue with fixing the existing part of Pond.